 Wear It Purple Day is an annual awareness day for LGBTIQ+ youth, which lands on the last Friday of every August.

-Wear It Purple Day, established in 2010, was co-founded by Katherine Hudson and Scott Williams, who realised they were hearing waaaaaay too many stories from across the globe where LGBTIQ+ kids were being bullied and harassed simply for being themselves, leading them to take their own lives.
+Established in 2010, Wear It Purple Day was co-founded by Katherine Hudson and Scott Williams, who realised they were hearing waaaaaay too many stories from across the globe where LGBTIQ+ kids were being bullied and harassed simply for being themselves, leading them to take their own lives.